wmu66/DE2025_MarkWeiler/lab2/README.md

-I am adding a simple change to the readme
+I am adding a simple change to the readme.
+And another change

 # Extending the Lab Example with Training-API